CHAMPION316/alien-invaders/README.md

 ### 2.2 Health Bar

-The player maintains a health bar of 100% that decreases by 10% by either: and losing all his health bar doesn't account for the lost of lives but instead losing the game entirely.
+The player maintains a health bar of 100% that decreases by 10% by either:

-1. _Suffer a laser hit from the enemy -10%_
+1. _Taking a laser hit from the enemy -10%_
 2. _Collide with the enemy resulting in the enemies death and a -10% deduction to players health._

 When the player loses all of his health he will lose the game even if he has a single life remaining.